The $\mathrm{L}^p$-index of the Hodge-Dirac operator on compact Riemannian manifolds: Introduction

-\paragraph{Structure of the paper.} In Section~\ref{sec-preliminaries}, we recall the necessary background on the pairing between Banach K-homology and K-theory that will be used later on.
-We also recall the abstract definition of Banach spectral triples.
-Section~\ref{sec-Hinfty-calculus} is the analytical heart of the paper: we establish bisectoriality and the boundedness of the $\H^\infty$ functional calculus for the Hodge--Dirac operator on compact manifolds, using Gaussian estimates and domination arguments.
-In Section~\ref{sec-Banach-spectral-triples}, we introduce the Banach spectral triple structure We also show that this compact Banach spectral triple is $d^+$-summable.
-Finally, Section~\ref{Section-Index-Euler-operator} and Section~\ref{Section-Index-signature-operator} are devoted to the explicit computation of the $\L^p$-index of the Euler and signature operators.
+\paragraph{Structure of the paper.} After recalling the basic analytic setup for functional calculus of sectorial and bisectorial operators in Section \ref{sec-preliminaries}, we give some background on differential geometry in Section \ref{sec-Back-geometry}.
+Section~\ref{sec-Hinfty-calculus} is the analytical heart of the paper.
+We establish bisectoriality and the boundedness of the $\H^\infty$ functional calculus for the Hodge--Dirac operator on compact manifolds, using Gaussian estimates and domination arguments.
+In Section~\ref{sec-Banach-spectral-triples}, we introduce the Banach spectral triple structure.
+We also show that this compact Banach spectral triple is $d^+$-summable.
+Section~\ref{Section-Index-Euler-operator} and Section~\ref{Section-Index-signature-operator} are devoted to the explicit computation of the $\L^p$-index of the Euler and signature operators.
+Finally, in Section \ref{Appendix}, we describe the structure of unbounded closed operators anticommuting with a bounded symmetry.